 As a result, it’s one of the most often used methods for producing mechanical components for automation.
 It can also be used for sharp edge cutting, boring, milling slots, tapping, and drilling holes.

 A point is created from inventory materials to serve as a starting point before the precise machining begins.
 The size and number of segments are determined by the precision required and the method selected and can directly impact the execution.
+For example, some older machines will be clogged by too many fast segments, whereas too few will divide.

 More Machining Advice